Chenyt-Dev/coding/AAA_No_Categories.md

 ### 41. First Missing Positive
 * So when the description mentions "O(1)" space, try to think about swaps?
 * Didn't think of duplicate numbers at the first submit.

+### 42. Trapping Rain Water
+* Got the idea pretty quick but... didn't resolve it by myself.
+* MULTIPLE